r-multiverse/help/review.md

 1. The URL scheme is anything other than https.
 1. The domain of the URL is anything other than github.com or gitlab.com.
 1. The URL points to an organization or user such as https://github.com/r-lib rather than a repository such as https://github.com/r-lib/gh.
-2. The URL is not online (HTTP error trying to access it).
+2. The URL does not exist or is not online at the time it is checked (HTTP error trying to access it).
 1. The version-controlled repository name in the URL is different from the name of the file.
 (For example, if the file is named `gh` as the package, then the URL https://github.com/r-lib/gh-package would be flagged for manual review, but https://github.com/r-lib/gh would not.)
 1. The repository is part of the CRAN mirror at https://github.com/cran.
 (A fundamental goal of `r-releases` is to serve complete package dependency chains without reliance on third-party repositories as far as possible.)
 1. The package is also on CRAN, and the URL in the pull request cannot be found in the `DESCRIPTION` file of the latest CRAN release.